nuggetswise/Coherechat/README.md

 ## API Keys Required

-The application requires the following API keys:
+The application requires the following API keys.
+I used Gemini as primary as it parses the content better than others

 ### **Cohere API Key** (Required)
 - Used for the main AI agent workflow